CS430 Project 4: Memory Leaks!

 These files can be accessed much more easily using procps.
 Use of procps has been added to tester.c, so that the memory usage is displayed at a number of points as the program runs.
 This is intended to give you a hint as to the location of the leaks.

-Once all the leaks are fixed, the final memory usage displayed will be 11694080, or close to that.
+Once all the leaks are fixed, the final memory usage displayed will be 11694080, or close to that (the exact value will depend on the linux kernel version).
 Once you obtain this number, while preserving heap storage of all items presently stored on the heap, and presuming the program still works, you will have finished the project.
-The number was obtained on multiple 64-bit computers, but has not been tested on 32-bit or non-x86 architecture.
+The number was obtained on multiple 64-bit computers, but has not been tested on 32-bit or non-x86 architecture or every kernel version.

 Turning in the assignment

 Pack together anything needed for the assignment into an archive, and upload it here.